Financial-Times/origami-build-service/README.md

 ## Configuration

-In dev, this is configured in docker-compose.yml.
-In live, it's `heroku config`
+In dev, this is configured in `docker-compose.yml`.
+In production, it's `heroku config`.

 * `PORT`: The port to run the application on.
 This is set by docker-compose locally, and Heroku in production.
 * `NODE_ENV`: Standard Node convention for specifying which type of environment we're in, 'development' or 'production'.